 [Figure 3: Songs of Innocence and of Experience copy C, plates 3 and 29.
 Used with permission.
 Lessing J. Rosenwald Collection, Library of Congress.
 Copyright (c) 2005, the William Blake Archive.]

 Please provide text similar to that, specifying permissions, where necessary, and source.

-Articles submitted to BRANCH will follow creative-commons licensing protocols, which is to say that you will retain copyright of the work.
+Articles submitted to BRANCH will follow creative-commons licensing protocols, which is to say that you will retain copyright of the work (just acknowledge the original publication in BRANCH when you reproduce your article somewhere).
 For more on creative commons, go here: